billyseven.net

 The following is believed to be the first revision of Mold-A-Rama produced, possibly also known as "Type A".

 As can been seen in the photo, there's a motor to the left which drives a shaft that spans top of the machine.
-It's right above where your mold is made in and under the display dome.
-It is pretty much the same type of cam drive found in most electromechanical coin-op machines of the past, except for the COOL part!
-The "cam set" on the left actually operates hydraulic switches/keys that protrude from the underside of the machine up to the surface where the molds are made!
+It's right above where your souvenir is made, in and under the display dome.
+It is pretty much the same type of cam drive found in most older electromechanical coin-op machines of the past, except for the COOL part!
+The "cam set" on the left actually operates hydraulic switches/keys that protrude from the underside of the machine up to the surface where the souvenir is made!
 The cams to the right are controlling the electrical side of the machine such as your countdown lamps as well as other electrically run items.
-Again this is all taking place right above where your mold is being made, and in plane view to watch operate!
+Again, this is all taking place right above where your souvenir is being made, and in plane view to watch operate!
 "The more complicated the better!", as I always say (kinda like my website, I just wish it were as interesting.)
 To get another on perspective on the placement of this version please see the photo on the main page of this site.

 *One note about the above style of machine.
 I've been told by Paul Jones that it is a problematic design due to the hydraulic switches facing up and being "exposed".
-I guess they are susceptible to sticking and other problems from dirt that can fall down onto them.
-Even though Paul and his family do spend a considerable amount of time maintaining their machines, I.E. it's not from lack of maintenance.
+I guess they are susceptible to sticking and other problems from dirt that can fall down into the manifold.
+Even though Paul and his family do spend a considerable amount of time maintaining their machines (in other words it's not from lack of maintenance.)

 Below is a photo of what is believed to be the second revision or "Type B".